DaKidReturns/dotfiles/README.md

 # Dot Files

 This repository consists of the dotfiles I use for my desktop setup.
-I haven't uploaded the the st configs (but I have included the colorscheme in the screenshot) the dmenu is the vanilla version without any patching.
+The st and the dwm configs are in their respective repos and the dmenu is the vanilla version without any patching.

 I am planing to upload a wallpaper repo, where I will upload all the wallpaper with the links to source (if I can find it).